The now familiar horseshoe shaped avenue began as 2 separate driveways on Main Street which eventually connected.

 The auction also included the former Caroline Prescott Homestead (#19) on Main Street which had been purchased by the Linn Family by 1902.

 19. NO. 32 MAIN STREET: Approximately 21,000 square feet of land with one and one-half story frame cottage having five rooms, also large barn.
 (Purchased by Asa Ladd for $450)

-1932 Auction Lot Map for Hubbard Avenue & Main Street
+1932 Auction Lot Map for Fairgrieves Avenue & Main Street

-Following the American Woolen Company’s departure, numerous attempts were made to bring a new industry to town by the citizen formed Hartland Mills, Incorporated.
+Following the American Woolen Company’s departure, numerous attempts were made to bring a new industry to town by the citizen formed Hartland Mills, Incorporated which took over ownership of the main mill buildings and several other reserved properties including the Carding Mill building.
 They were finally able to negotiate an acceptable long term deal in late December of 1935 with Meyer Kirstein of Irving Tanning Company of Peabody, Massachusetts and in 1936 the new Hartland Tanning Company successfully began operations.

 Hartland Tanning Company – c1939